 Need to stock up on maple syrup and other goodies?
 Be sure to shop our wide variety of Vermont Maple products on our website!

-We Filled These Old-Fashioned Mason Jars With Vermont's Finest Amber or Dark Maple Syrup
+We Filled These Old-Fashioned Mason Jars With Vermont's Finest Amber Maple Syrup

 Handcrafted Crystalline Maple Sugar Candies, Made With Vermont Maple Syrup and Nothing Else!